hack4impact/flask-base/README.md

 * Flask-SQLAlchemy for databases
 * Flask-WTF for forms
 * Flask-Assets for asset management and SCSS compilation
-* Flask-Mail for sending emails
+* Flask-Mail-SendGrid for sending emails
 * gzip compression
 * Redis Queue for handling asynchronous tasks
 * ZXCVBN password strength checker